tc39/proposal-temporal/docs/timezone.md

 ## Static methods

-### Temporal.TimeZone.**from**(_thing_: any) : Temporal.TimeZone
+### Temporal.TimeZone.**from**(_str_: string) : Temporal.TimeZone

 **Parameters:**
-- `thing`: A `Temporal.TimeZone` object or a value from which to create a `Temporal.TimeZone`.
+- `thing`: A string from which to create a `Temporal.TimeZone`.

 **Returns:** a new `Temporal.TimeZone` object.

-This static method creates a new time zone from another value.
+This static method creates a new time zone from a string, which is expected to be either:
-If the value is another `Temporal.TimeZone` object, a new object representing the same time zone is returned.

-Any other value is converted to a string, which is expected to be either:
 - a string that is accepted by `new Temporal.TimeZone()`; or
 - a string in the ISO 8601 format including a time zone offset part.

 Note that the ISO 8601 string can optionally be extended with an IANA time zone name in square brackets appended to it.

-This function is often more convenient to use than `new Temporal.TimeZone()` because it handles a wider range of input.
+This function is often more convenient to use than `new Temporal.TimeZone()` because it handles date strings as well.

 Usage examples:
 ```javascript